Cold Weather Means You Need to Take Care of Your Dog's Coat and Skin for Health and Comfort

 It's important to keep up with a regular grooming routine during the winter months to keep your pup healthy and comfortable

 Even though we've had periods of spring weather already this winter, the cold temperatures will be here for a while.
 As your dog spends more time warm indoors during the winter months, it can be easy to let regular grooming slide.
 However, it's especially important during this time of year to continue with a grooming routine that will keep your pup healthy and comfortable.

 Wipe your Paws

 Winter weather can make for a muddy walk or romp in the backyard.
-Make it a habit to wipe down your pooch's paws when he comes back into the house.
+Make it a habit to wipe down your pooch's paws when it comes back into the house.
 This will help keep mud and dirt from getting caked between his toes and paw pads where moisture and chemicals can build up.
 This is especially important if salt or other de-icers have been used to melt ice and snow on streets or walkways.
 De-icers can burn and cause irritation and other injuries.

 Dry Doggie Skin